With sunny days ahead there are few better things to look forward to than an active adult retirement living lifestyle?

 Many retirement communities have been planned to attract these baby boomers.
-With facilities specifically catering to their varied needs and wants.
+Providing all the facilities specifically catering to their varied needs and wants.

 Some developments are designed to target specific niche segments.
-In addition to the more traditional clubhouse and sporting facilities like golf, tennis and swimming these more exclusive villages offer options like;
+In addition to the more traditional clubhouse and sporting facilities like golf, tennis and swimming these more exclusive villages offer options such as;

 - a wide variety of accommodation choices with country living including horse riding, hiking, mountain biking and trout fishing;